 - Any student who receives such an image or message against their will should inform a school official immediately.

 - Save the evidence.
 Print the online harassing.

 - Identify the Bully.

 - Clearly tell the Bully to stop.

 - Ignore the bully by leaving the online environment and/or blocking communications.

-- File a complaint with the Internet or Cell Phone Company.
+- File a complaint with the internet site.

-- Contact the Bully's parents.

 - Contact the school administration.

 - Contact the police.